-The key socio-economic and environmental issues concerning Dhaka are interconnected (Figure 2.1).
+The key socio-economic and environmental issues concerning Dhaka are interconnected (Figure 1).
 Therefore, a holistic and integrated approach to planning, development, and implementation is required.
-For instance, a lack of appropriate solid waste management infrastructure affects both the urban and river ecosystems in Dhaka: the sewage disposal and drainage systems in the city are affected, because not only are many landfill sites established close to the lakes, canals, and rivers, but households often dispose off their solid and liquid wastes directly into these systems (Alam, 2003; 2013).
+For instance, a lack of appropriate solid waste management infrastructure affects both the urban and river ecosystems in Dhaka: the sewage disposal and the drainage systems in the city are affected, because not only are many landfill sites established close to the lakes, canals, and rivers, but households often dispose of their solid and liquid wastes directly into these systems (Alam, 2003).

-Figure 2.1: Conceptual framework of urban livability
+Figure 1: Conceptual framework of urban liveability

-Inadequate and inappropriate storm water drainage along with the impacts of a changing climate also affects livability and resilience of the city.
-In recent years, it was observed that even a little rain causes serious inundation and water logging in Dhaka (Alam & Rabbani, 2007).
-Water logging due to drainage congestion in the city is not just associated with heavy rainfalls but is also related to unplanned changes to land-use; for instance, in filling and encroachment of low-lying areas, canals, and riverbanks and the concretization of land masses.
-Water logging creates large infrastructure damage and results in huge economic losses.
-The combined effect of these inadequacies and nonfunctioning services poses a threat to public health, ecosystem services, and economic growth, and thus affects the quality of life of the city's inhabitants.
+Inadequate and inappropriate stormwater drainage along with the impacts of a changing climate also affects liveability and resilience of the city.
+In recent years, it was observed that even a little rain causes serious inundation and waterlogging in Dhaka (Alam & Rabbani, 2007).
+Waterlogging due to drainage congestion in the city is not just associated with heavy rainfalls but is also related to unplanned changes to land use; for instance, infilling of and encroachment of low-lying areas, canals, and riverbanks and the concretization of land masses.
+Waterlogging creates large infrastructure damage and results in huge economic losses.
+The combined effect of these inadequacies and non-functioning services poses a threat to public health, ecosystem services, and economic growth, and thus affects the quality of life of the city's inhabitants.

-In designing the intervention strategies, it is worth noting a number of confounding factors including a changing climate, unplanned urbanization, lack of decentralization and good governance, ruralurban migration and political instability.
-A failure to take into account these factors in the economic analysis may lead to a flawed interpretation of the research findings.
+In designing the intervention strategies, it is worth noting a number of confounding factors including a changing climate, unplanned urbanization, lack of decentralization and good governance, rural-urban migration and political instability.
+A failure to take into account of these factors into the economic analysis may lead to a flawed interpretation of the research findings.